jfernandezpe/simple-login-app/README.md

 The next step would be splited in several package and create a monorepo with lerna, but I didn't create yet due some problem with the open-wc configuration.

-About webpack and rollup, it only has the default open-wc configuration and it may be useful some custom one.

 ## technological stack
 Application created with web components